 A euphemism, as defined by Merriam-Webster Dictionary, is “the substitution of an agreeable or inoffensive expression for one that may offend or suggest something unpleasant.”

 Well now… That pretty much sums up the prevalence of celebrations of life and our general discomfort with the term funerals, doesn’t it?

 I have a secret.
-After several years of an off-and-on apprenticeship, I’ll soon be a licensed Funeral Director.
+I’m a licensed Funeral Director.
 That’s not the secret though.
 The secret is that despite my deep desire to honour people’s right to choose how they mark someone’s death, and my belief in the healing power of ritual and ceremony, I have a problem with the ever-popular, celebration of life.

 My grumble about celebrations of life is that by their very name they leave little room to acknowledge and hold the sorrow, pain and heartache of a death.
 More often than not, the cheerful memories of the good times and gratitude for an end to ‘suffering’ dramatically outweigh and attempt to negate any experience on the other side of the emotional continuum.

 When we allow ourselves to be heartbroken and receive comfort from others, we free ourselves up for love.

 As individual human beings and as communities of mortals, I believe we need to be with the full scope of our emotions.
 We need to learn how to be with our pain, our suffering, and our heartache.
 When we allow ourselves to search for meaning, be heartbroken, and receive comfort from others we free ourselves up for love, joy and connection.

 Learning to lament frees us up to love.